Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions: The Convex SSLM

+{ The margin parameter $\mu$ must be chosen carefully to balance the effects of the margin and hinge-loss terms.
+First, $\nu + \mu \ge m/\ell$ ensures the combined effect of volume and margin terms can be supported by the positive examples, preventing the objective from decreasing without bound.
+Second, $0<\mu < m/\ell$ guarantees that the margin term contributes to discrimination while remaining small enough for the positive hinge losses to counterbalance it.
+Finally, $\mu = m/\ell$ represents a critical point where the margin term is exactly balanced by the positive examples’ contribution, marking the boundary beyond which the objective would become unbounded. }

-then the solution satisfies $\|\ba^*\|^2 \geq z^*$, and $(\ba^*, 0, \|\ba^*\|^2 - z^*)$ is optimal for \eqref{prob.unc}.
-Conversely, if $(\ba^*, r^*, t^*)$ is optimal for \eqref{prob.unc}, $(\ba^*, \| \ba^* \|^2 - (r^* + t^*))$ is optimal for \eqref{prob.lp}. \end{theorem} The entire scheme of the proposed CSSLM is described in the flowchart in \Cref{scheme.csslm}.
+The entire scheme of the proposed CSSLM is described in the flowchart in \Cref{scheme.csslm}.
 The procedure starts with choosing the appropriate parameter values of $\mu, \nu$ and then decides which convex problems to solve, or the solution is trivially obtained.
-Figure \ref{fig:parameters_distribuation} depicts the optimal value of $r^*$ dependent on different choices of $\mu$ and $\nu$.
+Figure \ref{fig:parameters_distribuation} depicts the optimal $r_*$ and $t_*$ of \eqref{prob.unc} dependent on different choices of $\mu$ and $\nu$.